nishantxscooby/VSTP-ml-demo/README.md

 echo "Setting up Python environment and dependencies..."

 # Navigate to project directory
-# Assumes you are already in the project root if cloning
 # cd ~/VSTP-Vishus-Secure-Transfer-Protocol

 # python3 -m venv venv